LordZEDith/sneakyevil-Hook/README.md

 # sneakyevil-Hook

-One files is missing there at root folder download it here: https://github.com/XBoom31/ApocalyseCheatsSC/blob/master/Apocalypse.VC.db
+One file is missing there at root folder download it here: https://github.com/XBoom31/ApocalyseCheatsSC/blob/master/Apocalypse.VC.db